Looking for tea storage tins? You’re in the right place! What is the best way to store tea bags? Read on to find out.

 There are a million fun, creative ways to store tea bags that are still safe and good for keeping your tea fresh and delicious.
 You can buy many tea bag storage containers online or in stores that help keep a neat, clean kitchen and also look great.

-If you’re looking to buy a specific tea storage container, keep in mind all of the tips and tricks listed above.
+If you’re looking to buy a specific tea storage container, keep in mind all the tips and tricks listed above.
 Not every item for sale will actually help keep your tea fresh, and not every storage container works in every kitchen.
 A glass storage container might look great in the pictures, but if the only place you have to store it is in direct sunlight, it may not be the best item for you to keep your tea at its best.

-However, there are also plenty of ways to store tea that follow all of the rules for ideal storage using cheap, simple things you might already have around the house, or can easily pick up at a thrift store or discount store.
+However, there are also plenty of ways to store tea that follow all the rules for ideal storage using cheap, simple things you might already have around the house, or can easily pick up at a thrift store or discount store.

 A favorite for so many projects, mason jars are a great airtight option to store your tea bags.
 You can add labels and decorations if you want to spruce them up and they can easily be personalized and changed.
 Try some chalkboard paint on the lid or side so you can easily erase and rewrite the label when you switch out the tea inside.
 Just remember to store them somewhere out of direct light!